 Citronella plants are typically hardy in USDA zones 10 and 11.
 These shrubbies can withstand short periods of light frost but you should consider protecting them anyway.
 If winters in your area are harsher, it is wise to bring your plants indoors in late autumn.
 As a general rule, they prefer tropical climates and perform very well in hot temperatures.

-- Citronella Mosquito plants (Citrosa Geranium) are a NATURAL mosquito repellant for your yard, patio, pool area, front porch, or driveway
+- Citronella Mosquito plants (Citrosa Geranium) are a beautiful plant for your yard, patio, pool area, or garden

-- These lemony-scented citronella plants keep an area up to 10 square feet virtually mosquito free.
+- These lemony-scented citronella plants cover an area up to 10 square feet.
 They require little tending and grow to about 4 feet high if the season allows

 - Our plants are fast shipped for MAXIMUM freshness.
-Includes our Clovers Garden copyrighted QUICK-START Guide for growing robust citronella mosquito repellent plants.
+Includes our Clovers Garden copyrighted QUICK-START Guide.
 100% Satisfaction Guarantee

 Planting Citronella Plants